Stories Preschool Presents

 The Canadian Football League prohibits the use of the helmet to butt, ram, or spear an opponent.
 Players are penalized for what is not deemed to be an 'acceptable' football play.

-In the NCAA, helmet-to-helmet collisions have been banned for years, but they were illegal only when intentional.
-In 2005, the NCAA took the word "intentional" out of the rules in hopes of reducing these incidents even further.
-Beginning with the 2013 season, players who are flagged for such hits are automatically ejected from the game in addition to a 15-yard penalty, under the new "targeting" rule, subject to a replay review.
-If the ejection occurred in the second half or in overtime, the player must also sit out the first half of his team's next scheduled game.
 This rule was revised in 2014 to overturn the yardage penalty in addition to the ejection if the player's hit is not flagrant.
 The rule was again revised in 2016 to allow replay officials to call penalties if they were missed by on-field officials and overturn incorrect penalties.
 The NCAA is currently proposing to modify the policy again to allow players to remain in the game if there is insufficient evidence for replay officials to confirm or overturn a call, but the 15 yard penalty would still be enforced.
 Beginning with the 2019 season, players who are penalized for three or more targeting fouls in the same season will receive a one-game suspension in addition to any ejection penalties.

-As of 1996, the NFL implemented a rule change that banned helmet-to-helmet hits initiated by defenders with their helmet or targeted at the head of an offensive player.
-It introduced a penalty; personal foul misconduct and resulted in a 15-yard penalty and fines from the NFL.
-In 2002, the NFL added to the rule, making a helmet-to-helmet hit to a quarterback after a turnover illegal.
-Seven years later, the NFL created penalties for blockers.
 The penalty states that any contact made with the helmet or neck of an opponent during blind-side blocks, whether by helmet, forearm, or shoulder, would result in a personal foul.
 In 2010, the NFL placed its policies pertaining to these incidents under review, considering heavy fines and suspensions.
 In 2017, the NFL adopted the NCAA's "targeting" rules, which will not only penalize players, but will review the play and automatically throw any offenders out from the game.

 Helping the Runner

-Helping the runner, also called assisting the runner and aiding the runner, is a penalty in gridiron football that occurs when an offensive player pulls or carries the ball carrier in order to gain additional yards.
 Though originally a common call, the penalty has become extremely rare, having last been called at the professional level in 1991.
 In the National Football League (NFL), a violation results in a 10-yard penalty, while it is five yards in college football and high school football.

 The signal for this penalty is the referee has arms at sides, the forearms are pulled upward perpendicular to the torso.

-Holding (offense or defense)
+Holding (Offense or Defense)

-In gridiron football, holding is the illegal use of the hand or arm to restrain another player who is not in possession of the ball.
 Holding is prohibited in most football leagues because it does not allow fair play of the game and increases the risk for injury.
 It is one of the most common penalties in American football.

-While in the field of play, offensive holding results in a 10-yard penalty, or half the distance to the goal line when there are fewer than 20 yards between the line of scrimmage and the offense's end zone.
 If the act of holding is committed from within the offense's own end zone, the result is a safety.
 In the NFL, when holding is committed by the defense, the penalty is 5 yards and an automatic first down.

 The referee raises one arm in front of the body (forearm is roughly vertical with elbow at bottom) and grabbing its wrist with the opposite hand.

-Horse-collar Tackle
+Horse-Collar Tackle

 The horse-collar tackle is a gridiron football maneuver in which a defender tackles another player by grabbing the back collar or the back-inside of an opponent's shoulder pads and pulling the ball carrier directly downward violently in order to pull his feet from underneath him.